vishusandy/blog/content/blender_python_setup.md

 - finds the path for Blender Python (no more digging around for it)
 - sets up and installs the `blender.desktop` file (so you have a nice little shortcut for it)
 - ensures `pip` is installed
-- tells you what to add to your `.bashrc` file so you can always find Blender and Blender's Python
+- tells you what to add to your `.bashrc` file so you can always find Blender and its Python version

 ## Installing